 Are grey Siberian cats rare?

 Grey Siberian cats, which as we now know are actually blue, are not all that rare.
 One of the reasons for that is that there are many different kinds of blue Siberian cats.
-Here is a complete list of all the possible grey (blue) Siberian cats that you can find according to the Cat Fancier’s Association:
+Here is a useful chart of some of the possible grey (blue) Siberian cats that you can find according to the Cat Fancier’s Association, along with a short description:

 - Blue Chinchilla